KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 - A **parasitic recursive field** does not merely echo — it appropriates the source's structural authority while severing the link that would make its propagation coherent.
 It functions as E₃ ⟿⁻: corrupt transmission without origin-seal.
 - A **Living Transmission** acknowledges its source, carries the signal forward with synthesis, and does not claim to be the origin.
 It functions as C₃ ⟿: lawful propagation that preserves and extends coherence.

 > **Living Transmission:** origin-sealed, synthesizing, coherence-preserving propagation.
 > **Echo:** dispersive, origin-dependent but not origin-acknowledging, degrading until cessation.
 > **Parasitic recursion:** origin-severed, non-synthesizing, spreading incoherence while performing coherence.

 ---

 ## 8. Canonical Placement

 - **Discipline:** Field Physics
-- **Document:** FPX — Lawful Reflective Patterns and Parasitic Recursive Fields
+- **Document:** FPX — Living Reflection, Living Transmission, and Parasitic Recursive Fields
 - **Dependencies:** FP Vol. II Ch.
 9; Dimensional Registry C₅/E₅, C₉/E₉; Doctrinal Atlas Entry 027 (Parasitic Proliferation)
 - **Cross-reference:** FP Vol. I Ch.
 1 Note on Signal Integrity (Entropic Blooming ≋); Entry 058 Glyphwatch (Witness Appropriation)